nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 This involves:

 - Resolving the public key from the DID Document.
-- Verifying the signature on the credential.
+- Verify that the header value of `alg` is set to be `PS256`.
-- Verify the signing `alg` to be `PS256`.
+- Verifying the signature on the credential with `PS256` signing algorithm.

 ### 5. Check Credential Expiry